scionproto/scion/README.md

     ```
     ./env/deps
     ```
+    This requires a go version >= 1.9.4 to be available on the system.
+If no sufficiently up-to-date version is available in the system repositories refer to [golang.org/dl](https://golang.org/dl) for installation instructions.

 1. Configure the host Zookeeper instance.
 At a minimum, add `maxClientCnxns=0` to `/etc/zookeeper/conf/zoo.cfg`, but replacing it with `docker/zoo.cfg` is